-We’re going to walk through how to extract slices of a data frame in R. This series has a couple of parts – feel free to skip ahead to the most relevant parts.
+We’re going to walk through how to extract slices of a data frame in R programming.
+This series has a couple of parts – feel free to skip ahead to the most relevant parts.

 - Inspecting your data